bmassengale/todo/README.md

 The purpose of this application is to practice unit testing skills, react, docker, and adding user authentication.

 ### Technology Stack
-Asp.Net Core 3.1
+* Asp.Net Core 3.1

-React
+* React

-PostgreSQL

-Docker
+* Docker
+* AWS

-AWS ECS
+  * ECS
+  * S3
+  * CloudFront
+  * RDS (AWS Aurora - PostgreSQL)
+* Terraform

-### Run the applciation using your we browser
+### Run the applciation using web browser
+In order to limit costs, the AWS deployment has been taken down.
+A terraform file is in the root directory that could be used to duplicate my configuration.

 ### Run the applciation locally (Development code)
 * Download [Docker](https://www.docker.com/products/docker-desktop) for your specific operating system.